 Tip: it is recommended you always inspect the label of any medicine you are purchasing.
-If there is a copper among the ingredients used, do not purchase such product as even minute concentration could cause the death of your shrimp.
+If there is copper among the ingredients used, do not purchase such products as even minute concentration could cause the death of your shrimp.

 Case 13: Imbalance in sexes.
 Too many Males in the Colony

 As your shrimp colony grows, sometimes an imbalance in sexes can cause a problem.
 If you have too many males in the tank when the female is molting, the males will do this “happy dance” and kind of frenzy around the whole tank looking for that female.

-Tip: control your population.
+Tip: control your shrimp population.

 Case 13: Pest infestation.

 These are all little creatures that can kill shrimp and especially baby shrimp.
 Some of them you can unwillingly invite to your tank by overfeeding (like Planaria).
 While in other cases they can come in on some plants that are cultured outdoors (like Dragonfly nymph).
 The dragonfly nymph will hunt for your shrimps.